Photonsters/anycubic-photon-docs/FAQ.md

 This is generally a build plate tramming issue, make sure your leveling is 100% correct before attempting these other solutions.
 - Clean the build plate carefully with IPA or other solvents.
 Dry before use.
 - Shake your resin in bottle well before using.
 Resin already in the vat may have settled and need to be stirred.
-- Warm the resin, you can use hot hair dryer on most bottles to gently heat the resin while swilling between 20c - 30c.
+- Warm the resin, you can use a hair dryer on most bottles to gently heat the resin to 20~30°C while swilling.
 - The build plate may have shifted.
 Try and level it again, make sure to tighten well.
 - Did you remember to set Z=0?
 - Build plate is too high / low, this is caused by incorrectly seated ball joint screws. [fix here](https://github.com/Photonsters/anycubic-photon-docs/blob/master/known-issues/photon-known-issues.md#loose-print-bed-head--print-head-too-short)